Takashiidobe/notes/src/books/the-innovators-dilemma/_the-innovators-dilemma.md

 ---
-title: "The Innovator\'s Dilemma"
+title: "The Innovator's Dilemma"
 ---

-# The Innovator\'s Dilemma
+# The Innovator's Dilemma

 Big companies always miss the next trend that revolutionizes their industry.
 Sears dominated the catalog retail market, but missed the